minerva79/minerva79.github.io/_posts/2017-04-29-board_game.md

   gsub("^\\s+|\\s+$", "", .)
 ```

-Next, let's construct a data.frame based on frequency in which the different type of categories:
+Next, let's construct a data frame based on frequency in which the different type of categories:

 ``` r
 cat_dat <- data.frame(table(category))